kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/smart-seq2-workflow.md

 ## Learn More About the Smart-seq2 Pipeline

-More detailed information about this pipeline can be found in the [Smart-seq2 ReadMe](https://github.com/broadinstitute/warp/tree/master/pipelines/skylab/smartseq2_single_sample) on GitHub.
+More detailed information about this pipeline can be found in the [Smart-seq2 overview](https://broadinstitute.github.io/warp/documentation/Pipelines/Smart-seq2_Single_Sample_Pipeline/) in the WARP repository documentation.